-On July 14, 2021, we entered into a License and Commercialization Agreement, or the PFS Agreement, with Laboratoire Aguettant, or Aguettant, pursuant to which we obtained the exclusive right to develop and, subject to FDA approval, commercialize in the United States (i) an ephedrine pre-filled syringe containing 10 ml of a solution of 3 mg/ml ephedrine hydrochloride for injection and (ii) a phenylephrine pre-filled syringe containing 10 ml of a solution of 3 mg/ml ephedrine.
+On July 14, 2021, we entered into a License and Commercialization Agreement, or the PFS Agreement, with Laboratoire Aguettant, or Aguettant, pursuant to which we obtained the exclusive right to develop and, subject to FDA approval, commercialize in the United States (i) an ephedrine pre-filled syringe containing 10 ml of a solution of 3 mg/ml ephedrine hydrochloride for injection and (ii) a phenylephrine pre-filled syringe containing 10 ml of a solution of 50 mcg/ml phenylephrine hydrochloride for injection.
 Aguettant will supply us with the products for use in commercialization and, if they are approved in the U.S., Aguettant was originally entitled to receive up to \$24 million in sales-based milestone payments.
-In connection with our and Aguettant's agreement to enter into the Amended DZUVEO Agreement (as defined below) and the Amended and Restated Supply Agreement (as defined below), we entered into an amendment to the PFS Agreement with Aguettant pursuant to which, effective on April 3, 2023, (a) Aguettant paid us a complementary payment in the amount of \pounds 1.5 million, and (b) the maximum amount in sales-based milestone payments that Aguettant is entitled to receive will reduce to \$21 million.
+In connection with our and Aguettant's agreement to enter into the Amended DZUVEO Agreement (as defined below) and the Amended and Restated Supply Agreement (as defined below), we entered into an amendment to the PFS Agreement with Aguettant pursuant to which, effective on April 3, 2023, (a) Aguettant paid us a complementary payment in the amount of €1.5 million, and (b) the maximum amount in sales-based milestone payments that Aguettant is entitled to receive will reduce to \$21 million.

 On July 14, 2021, we also entered into a License and Commercialization Agreement, or the DZUVEO Agreement, with Aguettant pursuant to which Aguettant obtained the exclusive right to develop and commercialize DZUVEO in the European Union, Norway, Iceland, Liechtenstein, Andorra, Vatican City, Monaco, Switzerland and the United Kingdom, or the DZUVEO Territory, for the management of acute moderate to severe pain in adults in medically monitored settings.
 We supply Aguettant with primary packaged product and Aguettant then completes secondary packaging of the finished product.
 Pursuant to the DSUVIA Agreement (as defined below), we and Aguettant entered into an amendment to the DZUVEO Agreement, or the Amended DZUVEO Agreement, and an amendment and restatement to the supply agreement with respect to the manufacture and supply of DZUVEO, or the Amended and Restated Supply Agreement.
-The rights and obligations under the Amended DZUVEO Agreement and the Amended and Restated Supply Agreement.
-The rights and obligations under the Amended DZUVEO Agreement and the Amended and Restated Supply Agreement.
-Refer to Note 4, "In-License Agreement", and Note 11, "Subsequent Events" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.
+The rights and obligations under the Amended DZUVEO Agreement and the Amended and Restated Supply Agreement were assumed by Alora, as part of the DSUVIA asset divestment agreement.
+We received €2.5 million, or approximately \$2.9 million, in 2021 under the DZUVEO Agreement.
+Refer to Note 4, "In-License Agreement" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.

 Our strategy is focused on developing, obtaining approval, and commercializing our product candidates, Niyad and the pre-filled syringes.
 Accordingly, we divested DSUVIA to Alora in April 2023, who will continue to commercialize the product and pay us sales-based milestone and other payments.
 We believe this will maximize the value of DSUVIA as Alora has more available resources to invest on DSUVIA commercialization and as a result can execute a more robust commercial plan to support DSUVIA sales expansion, while we further reduce our operating costs.
-We have no plans on further developing or commercializing any of our other suffertantil sublingual products that were previously our product candidates.
+We have no plans on further developing or commercializing any of our other sufentanil sublingual products that were previously our product candidates.
 We are focused on achieving an Emergency Use Authorization, or EUA, for Niyad in 2023, and if successful, we expect to begin commercialization, while also initiating the clinical study for full regulatory approval.